tjferry14/Custom-Python-Modules/README.md

 HighScores
 ==========

-High Scores module for Python, by Tj Ferry.

-Special thanks to [cclauss][1] for his contributions.
+High Scores module mainly for games, Special thanks to [cclauss][1] for his contributions.

 This module contains a HighScores class that supports three main public methods:
 + `__init__([file_name])` which takes an optional name for the file used to record the high scores.